Our household waste and recycling centres will be closed from Tuesday 31 March, until further notice, in line with government advice.

 Medway Council has always been committed to ensuring that Medway residents do not have to pay at any of Medway’s 3 HWRCs.

-All residents will need to bring one form of ID with them if they wish to use the centres.
+All residents, wherever they live, will need to bring one form of ID with them if they wish to use the centres.
 Their full postcodes will be recorded to enable us to identify and monitor usage by KCC residents.

 Remember to bring ID